ahmohbati/SecOn/HWE.md

 If you installed using our Security Onion 14.04.5.1 (or newer) ISO image, then it already includes the 16.04 Xenial HWE stack and should not require any HWE upgrades.

 ### Install updates first
-Some older versions may not have the hwe-support-status tool that we're going to use in the next step, so our first step is to install all updates using [soup](Upgrade):
+Older versions of `soup` didn't check the HWE stack, so our first step is to install all updates using [soup](Upgrade):
 ```
 sudo soup
 ```
 If soup prompts to reboot, please do so.

 ### Check HWE Status
-Now that all updates have been installed, run the `hwe-support-status` tool to see if your HWE stack is supported:
+Now that all updates have been installed, run `soup` again to see if your HWE stack is supported:
 ```
-sudo hwe-support-status
+sudo soup
 ```

-If it says `Your Hardware Enablement Stack (HWE) is supported until April 2019`, then no further action is required and you can ignore the rest of this page.
+If it says at the very end `"All updates have been installed.`, then no further action is required and you can ignore the rest of this page.
 If you got something other than that, then please continue reading!

 ### Upgrade HWE
-If you're running Security Onion 14.04 and you get a WARNING that security updates have ended, you may need to upgrade your HWE stack using the "Ubuntu 14.04 LTS - Trusty Tahr" instructions here:
+If `soup` says `Please upgrade your Hardware Enablement Stack (HWE)`, then you'll need to upgrade your HWE stack using the "Ubuntu 14.04 LTS - Trusty Tahr" instructions here:
 https://wiki.ubuntu.com/Kernel/LTSEnablementStack

-You may then want to reboot and run `hwe-support-status` again to verify that it now says `Your Hardware Enablement Stack (HWE) is supported until April 2019`.
+You should then reboot and run `soup` again to verify that it now says `All updates have been installed.`.

 ### Example
 For example, if you installed your system using our older Security Onion 14.04 ISO images (14.04.3.1, 14.04.4.4.1, or 14.04.4.2), then you're running an interim HWE stack and you'll need to upgrade the HWE stack as follows: